-- (1) This section applies if- - (a) a declaration under section 42 is made for a service contract area or route (the new area or route); and - (b) the chief executive proposes to provide a general route service (the new service) for the new area or route, under an integrated mass transit service contract. - (2) The chief executive may- - (a) invite an affected operator, by written notice, to offer, by the prescribed day, to provide the new service (an operator invitation); or - (b) invite any or all holders of integrated mass transit service contracts, by written notice, to offer, by the prescribed day, to provide the new service (a holder invitation); or - (c) invite the public, by public notice, to offer to provide the new service (a public invitation). - (3) If the chief executive makes an operator invitation and either- - (a) an affected operator makes no offer, or if there is more than 1 affected operator, no affected operator makes an offer, by the prescribed day; or the chief executive may make a holder invitation or a public invitation.
+- (1) This section applies if- - (a) a declaration under section 42 is made for a service contract area or route (the new area or route); and - (b) the chief executive proposes to provide a general route service (the new service) for the new area or route, under an integrated mass transit service contract. - (2) The chief executive may- - (a) invite an affected operator, by written notice, to offer, by the prescribed day, to provide the new service (an operator invitation); or - (b) invite any or all holders of integrated mass transit service contracts, by written notice, to offer, by the prescribed day, to provide the new service (a holder invitation); or - (c) invite the public, by public notice, to offer to provide the new service (a public invitation). - (3) If the chief executive makes an operator invitation and either- - (a) an affected operator makes no offer, or if there is more than 1 affected operator, no affected operator makes an offer, by the prescribed day; or - (b) if 1 or more offers are made, the chief executive decides no offer made is acceptable under section 62AAE; - the chief executive may make a holder invitation or a public invitation. - (4) If the chief executive makes a holder invitation and no holder of an integrated mass transit service contract-